RenderKit/oidn/README.md

 [Python](https://www.python.org/downloads/), and
 [TBB](https://github.com/01org/tbb/releases).

-## Compiling Open Image Denoise on Linux/macOS
+## Compiling on Linux/macOS

-Assuming the above prerequisites are all fulfilled, building Open Image Denoise through CMake is easy:
+Assuming the above prerequisites are all fulfilled, building Intel Open Image Denoise through CMake is easy:

   - Create a build directory, and go into it